theanto/ChronoSMART/README.md

 We have made 10 attempts and the average delay time between the two connections is: 92.5 ms

 as shown in this screen:

 ![screen](https://github.com/theanto/ChronoSMART/blob/master/Screenshot/35300531_10214267057342157_7898894128103030784_n.png)

 ## Hardware connection

+How to make serial connection:

+- RX of first Nucleo connected with TX of second Nucleo.
+- TX of first Nucleo connected with RX of second Nucleo.
+- GND between the two Nucleo.

 ![screen](https://github.com/theanto/ChronoSMART/blob/master/Screenshot/photo_2018-06-15_13-42-45.jpg)